A practical guide to show you a list of attractions of each neighborhood so you can choose the best places to stay in Barcelona.

 Montjuic is with plenty of attractions, like the Magic Fountain, the Olympic Stadium and the Montjuic Cable Car.
 Even so, there are no accommodation options in this area.
 The closest options are the neighborhood of Sants and Plaza España.

 Sants is mostly a residential neighborhood, therefore is a quiet option for couples or families.
 A big plus is having Sants train station within walking distance.
-Plaza España on the other side, is very well communicated with the city center and the airport bus line and has plenty of great hotels to choose from.
+Plaza España on the other side, is very well communicated with the city center and the airport bus line.

 Check hotels in Sants-Montjuic